abuiles/ember-101/hands-on.md

 [ ] adapter:application ........undefined
 ~~~~~~~~

-Third, if no model or application adapter is found then **Ember-Data**
+Third, if no model or application adapter is found, then **Ember-Data**
-falls back to the default adapter which is the **RESTAdapter**, we can
+falls back to the default adapter, the **RESTAdapter**.
+We can
 check the implementation for this directly in the
 [adapterFor](https://github.com/emberjs/data/blob/131119/packages/ember-data/lib/system/store.js#L1552)
 function in **Ember-Data**.